Can Dogs be Allergic to Peanut Butter? Know 5 New Dog’s Peanut Brands

 4. Peanut Butter Brands That Are Not Suitable for Dogs

-Some brands of peanut butter are poisonous to the dog and good for humans because they contain Xylitol, Jaggery, and other additives such as syrups and trans fatty acids.
+Some brands of peanut butter are poisonous to dogs and good for humans because they contain Xylitol, Jaggery, and other additives such as syrups and trans fatty acids.
 The small quantity of Xylitol can make your dog sick within an hour half or less.

 Go Nuts Co products have sugar alternatives.
 The products are naturally sweetened, which means sugar-free organic ingredients are present in dog food.
 This type of butter is allergic and can cause serious allergies in dogs without any doubt.